My Local Marketing Agency

 Customer journey mapping works best when it blends web analytics, CRM activity, support tickets, and campaign events.
 AI connects those steps and shows common paths to a goal.
 You see that new visitors who read a comparison post, view pricing, and then subscribe are likely to book within a week.
 You also see where people stall, such as a form field that stops progress or a page that loads slowly on mobile.

 Run simple lift studies after each change.
-If a group that saw personalized content moves faster than a control group, keep the change.
+If a group that saw individually relevant content moves faster than a control group, keep the change.
 If not, roll it back and try a different angle.
 Treat the map as a living view of how people actually buy.

 How to use AI in marketing without losing control